 Tulip Pedestal Round Table Before, During and After Coating

 Before & After

-This salvageable table was chipped by the owner and shipped to us from Texas for chi more…
+This glazed table was messed up by the owner and shipped to us from Texas for chip a more…

 This small dish-like Knoll Saarinen table was shipped to us from Texas for the chip more…

-The corner of the marble dining table and “water clear” coat was broken off and dela more…
+The corner of the marble dining table and “water clear” glaze coat was messed up and more…

-The corner of coated dining table was broken off during moving to new apartment in M more…
+The corner of the glazed dining table was broken off during moving to a new apartmen more…

 Before applying transparent polyester epoxy we strip old coat, fix chips and make su more…

-Small Calacatta Gold marble coffee table coated by the clear polyester.
-The coating more…
+Small Calacatta Gold marble coffee table coated by the clear polyester (glaze coat). more…

 Ask Your Question or Get a Free Quote: